aidanastridge/Publisher/README.md

 ![photo](src/photo.jpg)

 ## Thesis
 Stepping into your local bookstore, you spot a gallery of classic books – You recognize them from their striking colors: Black, White, and Orange; Typesetted with born modern and traditional design.
 Like notetaking, they exist in two worlds: The sentimental and the scientific.

+## Coming Soon (In Development)
+* Usability
+* Plugin Interactions with Hider, Minimal System Settings, and Style Settings
+* More...

 ## Maintenance

-This theme will be updated periodically.
+This is my first theme and will be updated as learn best-practices.
 If you want to help, don't hesitate in asking!

 ## Colors